-Computer Software Use and the Federal Copyright Law C-404 P-CDOP the right to load that copy of software onto a single computer and make another copy for archival (backup) purposes only.
+Diocesan policy regarding the illegal duplication and use of pirated software requires all diocesan employees to comply with federal law.
+Anyone who purchases a copy of software has the right to load that copy of software onto a single computer and make another copy for archival (backup) purposes only.
 It is illegal to use computer software on more than one computer without multiple licenses or to make or distribute copies of software for any other purposes unless specific written permission has been obtained from the institution holding the copyright.